 Despite substantial efforts made, and dedicated staff, the Compliance function has suffered from lack of resources, and has struggled to maintain organisational priority.

-Our concerns over whether the structure, and leadership is helping.
+There are concerns over whether the structure and lines of reporting and accountability are helping.
 Evidence of recent investment is welcome, but there remains much to do.

 We find that basic information, for example on staffing, budget vs actual spend, and key performance metrics, remain difficult to obtain.